What Are Muscle Relaxers?

 Before you consider muscle relaxants, it is best to talk with a doctor for medical advice.
 They can help you determine whether prescription drugs or over-the-counter medications are more suitable.

 Using a muscle relaxer for chronic pain has not been proven to be effective.
 It also poses long-term health risks, namely drug addiction and abuse.

 Is it Bad to Take Muscle Relaxers Every Day?

-Your doctor’s prescription will determine how long you can take a muscle relaxant.
-In general, it should be no more than 2 to 3 weeks.
+Your doctor’s prescription will determine how long you can take a muscle relaxer.
+In general, it should be for no more than 2 to 3 weeks.

 Evidence suggests that muscle relaxers aren’t safe for long-term use.